 Black Man and Woman Brutally Lynched in Mississippi Delta

-As hundreds of white people watched and cheered, a black man named Luther Holbert and an unidentified woman were tortured and killed in Doddsville, Mississippi, a Sunflower County town in the Mississippi Delta.
-Mr. Holbert was accused of shooting and killing James Eastland, a white landowner from a prominent, wealthy local family that owned a plantation where many of the area’s black laborers worked.
-After his shooting, James Eastland’s two brothers led the posse that captured Mr. Holbert and a black woman.
+On February 7, 1904, as hundreds of white people watched and cheered, a Black man named Luther Holbert and an unidentified woman were tortured and killed in Doddsville, Mississippi, a Sunflower County town in the Mississippi Delta.
+Mr. Holbert was accused of shooting and killing James Eastland, a white landowner from a prominent, wealthy local family that owned a plantation where many of the area’s Black laborers worked.
+After his shooting, James Eastland’s two brothers led the posse that captured Mr. Holbert and a Black woman.
 Some news reports identified the woman as Mr. Holbert's wife, but later research suggested she was not; her identity remains unknown.

 Soon after, one of James Eastland's brothers who led the lynch mob had a son and named him James; that James Eastland later became Mississippi's longest-serving U.S. Senator and spent his career championing white supremacy and opposing the civil rights movement.
 Learn more in EJI's report, Segregation in America.